Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 These articles go over topics that are helpful when using Jetpack VideoPress via either plugin:

 Host your videos on WordPress.com rather than your host’s servers.
-Your videos will load more quickly on your website, and not take up any space from your host’s storage limits.
+Your videos will load more quickly on your website and will not take up any space from your host’s storage limits.
 Take control of your branding, and say goodbye to third-party players’ logos on your site.

 The latest version of WordPress.
-If your version of WordPress is out of date, you’ll see a prompt to automatically upgrade with a single click, or can upgrade manually.
+If your WordPress version is outdated, you’ll see a prompt to automatically upgrade with a single click or you can upgrade manually.

 A publicly accessible WordPress site: no password protection or Coming Soon / Maintenance Mode plugin in use.

 Once purchased, VideoPress will be enabled for your site.
-Click Manage to view VideoPress Settings:
+Click Manage in the VideoPress product box to view VideoPress Settings.

 Make sure VideoPress is enabled on the management page in Settings.